elemental-lf/benji/docs/source/restore.rst

 ..
 NOTE:: The new created COW *version* can be restored just like any other *version*.
 Both the original and the
     COW *version* are independent from each other and each can be removed without affecting the other.

+When the ``-d`` option is specified, the changes will not be fixated and will be discarded.
+No new version will be created.
+This is useful for booting from a nbd disk without creating a new Version from the changes, like in backup restore tests.

 Restoring Invalid *Versions*
 ----------------------------